EmFib/music_for_the_future/README.md

 #### _Other Hyperparameters_

-I used the value of d from the table above when I ran search for best values for the other two ARIMA hyperparameters, p and q.
-I performed the search for p and q using the function `find_p_and_q`, which searched for the hyperparameters that yielded the lowest aic given the current data and subsequently appended these values to a dataframe (with a dictionary intermediary), producing the following:
+I used the value of d from the table above when I ran search for best values for the other two ARIMA hyperparameters, _p_ and _q_.
+I performed the search for _p_ and _q_ using the function `find_p_and_q`, which searched for the hyperparameters that yielded the lowest aic given the current data and subsequently appended these values to a dataframe (with a dictionary intermediary), producing the following:
 |    | audio_feature   |   ndiffs(d) |   best_p |   best_q | order     | ARIMA_model   |   ARIMA_AIC |
 |---:|:----------------|------------:|---------:|---------:|:----------|:--------------|------------:|
 |  0 | danceability    |           1 |        2 |        1 | (2, 1, 1) | ARIMA(2,1,1)  |    -726.879 |